Bennetts Creek Battery - Flow Power

 There are significant environmental impacts that are associated with coal mining, one being fires which can burn for decades, releasing ash and smoke filled with greenhouse gases and toxic chemicals.

-BESS projects like Bennetts Creek Battery add more clean renewable energy to the grid energy mix, avoiding the emissions produced by fossil fuel generation.
+BESS projects like Bennetts Creek Battery add more clean renewable energy to the grid energy mix, helping reduce emissions produced by fossil fuel generation.

 How does the battery work?